Maya Sharma

 Maya Sharma is a fictional character from the British ITV soap opera Coronation Street, played by Sasha Behar.
-Maya is known for her disastrous relationship with Dev Alahan (Jimmi Harkishin) and her dangerous feud with Dev's wife Sunita Parekh (Shobna Gulati).
-She held the pair hostage in her flat, and set the building on fire.
-As she made her escape, Maya was involved in a car accident.
+Fans of the program remember Maya for her relationship with Dev Alahan (Jimmi Harkishin) and her feud with Dev's wife Sunita Parekh (Shobna Gulati).
+Notably, Maya held the pair hostage in her flat and set the building on fire.
+As she made her escape, Maya was involved in a car crash.